 - Develop skills and interest in self-directed lifelong education

-The residency is six years long and combines certification in oral and maxillofacial surgery with a Doctor of Medicine degree from Mayo Medical School.
-It also provides a two-year certificate in general surgery from Mayo School of Graduate Medical Education.
+The residency is six years long and combines certification in oral and maxillofacial surgery with a Doctor of Medicine degree from Mayo Clinic School of Medicine.
+It also provides a two-year certificate in general surgery from Mayo Clinic School of Graduate Medical Education.

-The residency provides training in all areas of oral and maxillofacial surgery, including:
+The program provides training in all areas of oral and maxillofacial surgery, including:

 - Outpatient sedation and general anesthesia for children and adults